Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

 - Nondeclarative memory is broken down into
     - *Procedural memory*: skills, habits, behaviors.
 - Declarative memory requires conscious recollection while nondeclarative doesn’t.
-- Declarative memories are easy to form but also easy to forget while nondeclarative memories are harder to form (requires repetition and practice) but harder to forget.
+- Declarative memories are easy to form but are also easy to forget, while nondeclarative memories are harder to form (requires repetition and practice) but are harder to forget.
 - Procedural memories are formed through two types of learning
     - *Associative learning*: a change in behavior in response to the formation of associations between events.
 There are two types
         - *Classical conditioning*: associating a stimulus with a second stimulus that shouldn’t evoke the second stimulus but does.
             - *Instrumental conditioning*: associating a response with a meaningful stimulus.
     - *Nonassociative learning*: a change in behavior over time in response to a single type of stimulus.
 There are two types
         - *Habituation*: learning to ignore a stimulus that lacks meaning.
-        - *Sensitization*: learning to intensify the response to a stimuli.
+        - *Sensitization*: learning to intensify the response to a stimulus.
 - *Long-term memory*: memories that you can recall days, months, or years later.
 - *Short-term memory*: memories that you can recall hours later.
-- *Memory consolidation*: the conversion of short-term memories to long-term memories.
+- *Memory consolidation*: the conversion of short-term memories into long-term memories.
 ![Figure 24.4](figure24-4.png)
 - *Working memory*: memories that only last seconds.
 - Keeping memory alive through repetition is a hallmark of working memory.